VijayalaxmiH18/Employee-Retention-Prediction/README.md

 # Employee-Retention-Prediction
 Want to know which employee has the probability of leaving the company?
-Check out this ML model which gives best prediction with highest accuracy score of 97.42%.
+Check out this ML model which gives best prediction.

+##ML Algorithms used along with it's accuracy score:
+-Decision Tree Classifier -
+-KNN -